SPD Ofc. Tyler subject of three internal affairs investigations in 20-months on job

 SHREVEPORT, La.
-(KTAL/KMSS) – In the 20 months since his hire in May of 2021, Shreveport Police officer Alexander Tyler has been investigated on three separate occasions by the department’s internal affairs division, with one incident resulting in a 15 day suspension without pay.
+(KTAL/KMSS) – In the 20 months since his hire in May of 2021, Shreveport Police officer Alexander Tyler was investigated on three separate occasions by the department’s internal affairs division, with one incident resulting in a 15 day suspension without pay.

-Details of the department’s investigations into Officer Tyler came after NBC 6 News submitted a request for Officer Tyler’s departmental records.
+Details of the department’s investigations into Tyler came after NBC 6 News submitted a request for Tyler’s departmental records.
 Those records were made available on Monday.

 The 15 day suspension came following a traffic accident in August of last year at the intersection of Broadway Avenue and Cleveland Street.